QuTech-Delft/qx-simulator/docs/user-guide/user-guide.md

 State: {'00': (0.9999999999999998+0j)}
 ```

-You can notice that the final quantum state is collapsed to `00`, because of the measurements.
+The final quantum state is now collapsed due to the measurements, in this case to the value `00`.
 The ket `|00>` doesn't have amplitude exactly 1 because of the approximation of real numbers
 done by floating point arithmetic inside the simulator,
 something to keep in mind when interpreting the results.
 Again, `State` is the quantum state at the end of the 100th iteration.
-Some other iterations ended up in the state `|11>`.
+Some other iterations may have ended up in the state `|11>`.

 `Measurements` can here be interpreted as: in 49 iterations out of 100,
 the final measurement register was `00` and in the remaining 51 iterations it was `11`.